top of page

 Dr. Miriam Heller Stern, National Director, School of Education and Associate Professor of HUC-JIR, helps us unpack the journal’s meaning and what it has to say about education, assimilation, cultural expression of identity, and the complications of community.

-Read the transcription for "I-Tell-You"
+Read the transcript for "I-Tell-You"

 THE TEAM